ihkap11/ihkap11/README.md

 🍃 **Matchmaking simulation engine [here](https://github.com/ihkap11/LeagueFanatics)**
 Motivation: - Frustrated by League of Legend's matchmaking ⚔️, I decided to start working on my own [game simulation](https://github.com/ihkap11/LeagueFanatics) to understand  matchmaking and ranking algorithms, and eventually build a working software.
 - Short term:
-  -- Built a client-server using FastAPI REST and websockets.
+  - Built a client-server using FastAPI REST and websockets.
-  -- Working on dockerizing the application, kubernetes for orchestration and redpanda for live streaming.
+  - Working on dockerizing the application, kubernetes for orchestration and redpanda for live streaming.
 - Long term:
-  -- For matchmaking use: [_A Bayesian Approximation Method for Online Ranking_](https://jmlr.org/papers/volume12/weng11a/weng11a.pdf) by Weng and Lin.
+   - For matchmaking use: [_A Bayesian Approximation Method for Online Ranking_](https://jmlr.org/papers/volume12/weng11a/weng11a.pdf) by Weng and Lin.
-  -- have plugins for different matchmaking algorithms: TrueSkill, Elo, (find more) (try to match league's MMR)
+   - have plugins for different matchmaking algorithms: TrueSkill, Elo, (find more) (try to match league's MMR)

 🌱 **Open Source Contrutions:**

 - I'm helping with dashboard backend, resource organization, and platform optimization improving user experience @[FeatureForm](https://github.com/featureform/featureform), the Virtual Feature Store.
 All with the kind mentorship from their wonderful team.
 - At HuggingFace, I'm working with Diffusers and contributing to their vision models.

-👯 I'm looking for new opportunity in Machine Learning, preferably around LLMs and ML lifecycle toolings.
-Reach out to me at bpakhi97@gmail.com.

-**ihkap11/ihkap11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently facinated by match-making and ranking problems.
-I'm in
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->